Examining perfectionism & ethnocentrism

 artistry, & grace" ~ Monique Mead, violinist

-I have performed "Poems in Practice Rooms" live for the Osher Institute of Lifelong Learning and Chamber Music Pittsburgh at Carnegie Music Hall.
-If you are interested in hosting a performance at your school/organization, please contact me at email@example.com.
+I have performed "Poems in Practice Rooms" live for the Osher Institute of Lifelong Learning and Chamber Music Pittsburgh.
+If you are interested in hosting a performance at your school/organization, please contact me at firstname.lastname@example.org.

-From this project, I developed & taught an online workshop on creative expression as a guest artist for Three Rivers Young Peoples Orchestra.
+From this project, I developed & taught a workshop on creative expression for Three Rivers Young Peoples Orchestra.

 "It helped me realize the connection between music & stories"